 Klezmer “without” ICE

-Coming from a Yiddish tradition that knows too well the history of pogroms, holocaust, and catastrophe, we are well aware that lawless police forces like ICE are antithetical to everything we stand for as Yiddishists.
+Coming from a history of pogroms, holocaust, and catastrophe, we are well aware that lawless police forces are antithetical to everything we stand for as Yiddishists.
 In the Yiddish language, Klezmer on Ice or "klezmer on eyz" translates directly to klezmer WITHOUT ice.
-In this spirit, we are making it clear that this is an anti-ICE event.
+In this spirit, we dedicate this year’s festival to all immigrants and refugees who have built flourishing life in America, and will continue to do so long after we turn the page on this shameful chapter of our history.

-We invite you to join us in a joyful celebration that aims to strengthen the bonds of our Yiddish community, our Jewish community, and our many resilient artistic and cultural communities that make the southside what it is.
+We invite you to join us in a joyful celebration that aims to strengthen the bonds of our Yiddish community and our many resilient artistic and cultural communities that make Minnesota great.
 We are looking forward to a weekend of workshops, talks, concerts and more in which we deepen our connections with one another – that is what keeps us safe.

 Illustration by Xena Goldman